Student Consumer Information

 Wondering what an education at the University of Northern Colorado will cost?
 By answering a few easy questions, the Financial Aid Net Cost Calculator will give you an estimate of costs and let you know if you possibly qualify for grants and loans.
 Please keep in mind that the estimate is based upon the information that you have provided.
 Please, do not rule out attending college before talking to a UNC admissions counselor or financial aid advisor.

-Disability Support Services mission is to develop a partnership with students, faculty and staff to assist in creating an accessible university community, where students with disabilities have an equal opportunity to fully participate in all aspects of the educational environment.
+Disability Resource Center mission is to develop a partnership with students, faculty and staff to assist in creating an accessible university community, where students with disabilities have an equal opportunity to fully participate in all aspects of the educational environment.

 - Drug and Alcohol Abuse Prevention Program